Baron-Severin/Socrata-and-Retrofit/README.md

         // Example query: https://data.seattle.gov/resource/i5jq-ms7b.json?$$app_token=YOUR-APP-TOKEN-HERE&category=COMMERCIAL&$limit=10
         @GET("resource/i5jq-ms7b.json")
-    Call<List<BuildingPermit>> getPermitsByCategory(@Query("$$app_token") String apiToken,
+    	\*Call<List<BuildingPermit>>\* getPermitsByCategory(@Query("$$app_token") String apiToken,
                                                  @Query("category") String value, @Query("$limit") int limit);
     }
 </code></pre>

-Now we construct the model that we will inflate with the response.
+Now we construct the model that will be inflated with the response.
 We do this by looking through our JSON response, and using the @SerializedName annotation to match their keys to the values we intend to store them in.
 For example, this model can be used to create an object based on the following response.

 Note that within the JSON response, Location is a sub-object.
 We are able to access it in the same manner by creating a second model object that iself uses the information.
 Please see the Github link for full code.